joanna-tan/Mentorly/README.md

 **Required Must-have Stories**

+* User can login and register (backed by Parse backend)
+* User can add a profile picture using camera
-* User can view upcoming/completed tasks of mentoring relationships (ToDo view)
+* User can view upcoming/completed tasks, ToDo view of mentoring relationship
 * Ability to add other users as a mentor/mentee and view a history of their interactions
-* User can view their mentor/mentee's schedule and request a meeting
+* User can view their mentor/mentee's schedule and request a meeting (Google Calendar SDK)
+   * Use OAuth login to send requests to Calendar API
 * Mentor/mentee exclusive chat window
+* Algorithm to keep track of mentor/mentee contact and send push notifications when there's been a lack of contact
+* Bottom navigation for switching between chat/calendar/ToDo view
+* Animation on ToDo items or chat messages
+* Double tap gesture recognition on ToDo or message (likes)

 **Optional Nice-to-have Stories**

 * Different facing interfaces for mentor/mentee
-    * mentor can add ToDo items, mentee can check off ToDo items
+    * Mentor can add ToDo items, mentee can check off ToDo items
 * Ability for mentor to request status updates & ability for mentee to upload status updates (pictures optional)
 * Organized resources tab (think bookmarks/Slack channels)
+    * Add material design e.g. cards for each resource
 * Integrate meet-up function into the app
     * Virtual video or phone call
     * In-person meet up spots (Yelp SDK)
 * Ability to add several users as mentors/mentees, and access these on a profile or settings tab
+* Profile tab: view profile picture and basic bio like current work/education; history of mentorship
+* (Stretch) offline availability

 ### 2. Screen Archetypes

 * Login
-* Register - User signs up or logs into their account
+   * User can login to account or register for an account
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information and to input the user id of their mentor/mentee match
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
    * Upon inputting mentor/mentee match, a 1:1 chat interface is creatd